s-oram/Grace/Manual Files/Grace Manual.md

 # Welcome to Grace #

+Thank you for purchasing Grace.
+Your support allows me to continue developing music software.

 Grace is a VST Plugin Sampler.
 It's ideal for playing melodic samples.
 Pianos, keys, strings etc. Creative producers and musicians will find a host of other uses as well.
 Grace's main goal is to make using original samples in your music as simple as possible.
 It wants to be the tool that will let you load a sample mid composition with minimal disruptions to your creative flow.

-Thank you for purchasing Grace.
-Your support allows me to continue working on it and other music tools.
 I hope you enjoy using Grace!
+Please do not hesitate to get in touch via the support forum or email if you have any questions.

 Yours Sincerely<br>
 Shannon Oram <br>